ggreen86/XLSX-Workbook-Class/README.md

 Beta 12 I have added a new method for setting the sheet's Right-To-Left property setting.
 Also, the SaveGridToWorkbook(), SaveGridToWorkbookEx(), SaveTableToWorkbook(), and SaveTableToWorkbookEx() methods have a new parameter added to support the Right-To-Left setting.
 A bug was identified in the DeleteColumn() method by RezaUser -- this has been corrected.

+Beta 13 I have added support for displaying or hidding zero cell values.
+Please see the Release Notes for more information.

 ## Written By

 Gregory Green